oscaro/django-o18n/README.md

 `get_country()` returns `None`.
 If a project is bothering with per-country logic, that may be related to local regulations, making it a bad choice to fall back silently to a default country.
-This argument is weaker for languages because outputting text in the wrong language is usually better than crashing
+This argument is weaker for languages because outputting text in the wrong language is usually better than crashing.

 Limitations
 -----------